graphql-aspnet/graphql-aspnet.github.io/docs/controllers/actions.md

 You might be wondering, "if I just define `Cake` and `Donut` in my application, why can't GraphQL just include them like it does the controller?".

 It certainly can, but there are risks to arbitrarily grabbing class references not exposed via a `GraphController`.
 With introspection queries, all of those classes and their method/property names could be exposed and pose a security risk.
-Imagine if a class named `EmployeeDiscountCodeConstants` was accidentally added to your graph.
+Imagine if a enum named `EmployeeDiscountCodes` was accidentally added to your graph.

 To combat this GraphQL will only ingest types that are:

--   Referenced in a `GraphController`
+-   Referenced in a `GraphController` OR
--   Attributed with at least once instance attribute of `[GraphType]` or `[GraphField]`somewhere within the type definition.
+-   Attributed with at least once instance attribute of `[GraphType]` or `[GraphField]`somewhere within the type definition OR
 -   Added at startup during `.AddGraphQL()`.

 This behavior is controlled with your schema's declaration configuration to make it more or less restrictive based on your needs.
 Ultimately you are in control of how aggressive or restrictive GraphQL should be; even going so far as declaring that every type be declared with `[GraphType]` and every field with `[GraphField]` lest it be ignored completely.
 The amount of automatic vs. manual wire up will vary from use case to use case but you should be able to achieve the result you desire.